leonwetzel/LTP/README.md

 # LTP
 Code for the course Language Technology Project, taught at the Faculty of Arts at the University of Groningen.

-# Before running model
-Run the program 'labelconversion.py' to change the multiclass labels to binary labels.

 # TO DO:

 Main model trainen met nieuwe distributie